H-1B Information for Departments

 |HR Processing Fee||$600|

-The USU Human Resources Office will pay the initial costs and will send an invoice for reimbursement to the requesting department when the H-1B application has been adjudicated.
+The USU Human Resources Office will send an invoice for reimbursement to the requesting department when the H-1B application has been requested.
 A Banner Index number is required before Human Resources Office will begin the H-1B application process.
-The Index number should be submitted on the Department checklist.
+The Index number should be submitted with the Department request.

 Still Need Help?